g-omarsdottir/shaping-sustainable-surf/README.md

 In this project, the disallowed pages are the account pages and the shopping cart page.

-The ownership of the robots.txt file is tested and verified by Google by adding a sitespecific metatag in the head of the base template and uploading a sitespecific google html file to the root directory of the website.
+The ownership of the robots.txt file is tested and verified by Google by adding a sitespecific metatag in the head of the base template.
 Google then veryfies if the robots.txt file is working correctly and provides a performance report after a short waiting time.

 ![ownership-verfied-html-tag](/documentation/testing/test-robots.txt.png)